rpatechnology/ChatGPT-Clippy/README.md

-# Clippy
+# Clippy Lives on as a ChatGPT Pet

 ![Clippy](Preview.png)

-A cheerful animated paperclip pet inspired by Microsoft’s retired Office Assistant.
+The cheerful animated Clippy, inspired by Microsoft’s retired Office Assistant, lives on as a modern ChatGPT Pet.

 Clippy is back as a modern Codex companion, with expressive eyes, flexible paperclip movement, directional gazes, and a complete set of helpful reactions.